Table of Contents

-Designed with the revolutionary Leica Captivate software, Leica Viva TS16 offers the most realistic 3D models that are quite workable.
-It’s the world’s nest self-learning Total Station made with the most intuitive technology that will adjust to different environments.
+Designed with the revolutionary Leica Captivate software, Leica Viva TS16 offers the most realistic 3D models that are pretty workable.
+The world’s nest self-learning Total Station is made with the most intuitive technology that will adjust to different environments.

 Leica Viva TS16 engaging software offers infinite opportunities while providing the best customer care support at the click of a button.

 It further sports the 5-generation ATRplus that takes the device’s automation performance to a high level.